Estate Planning Essentials For Parents

 Not only must you consider who will look after your child, but you must also consider who will look after your child’s inheritance.
 If your minor child or grandchild might inherit assets from you, we strongly suggest you place those assets in a Trust.
 Doing so keeps the courts out of the assets, and it protects the minor from squandering the assets before he or she is financially responsible.

 A Will that leaves anything to a minor (a child under 18-years-old) requires a Guardianship court proceeding.
 At this proceeding, a judge will appoint someone to manage the minor’s inheritance until they turn 18-years-old.
 If the minor needs those funds before turning 18-years-old, a judge must approve the expenditure in advance.

-Alternatively, you can name a Trustee to manage the assets, in accordance with your wishes, without involving the courts.
+Alternatively, you can name a Trustee to manage the assets per your wishes, without involving the courts.
 You can do so by providing in a Revocable Living Trust that the minor’s funds be placed in Trust your death.
 Typically, the Trust would authorize your designated Trustee to use the funds for your child’s health, education, and welfare.

 You can also designate an age in which your child would receive the remaining funds in the Trust.
-The default age is 25-years-old, but you can choose any age you wish.
-If you prefer your child does not receive all remaining funds at once, you can elect that the funds be distributed sporadically.
-A Trust provides a lot of flexibility, and allows you to control the inheritance.
+If you prefer your child does not receive all remaining funds at once, you can elect that the funds be distributed as you see fit.

 UNDERSTAND SPECIAL NEEDS TRUSTS